Kevan-Muthomi/PhaseThreeProject/README.md

 The dataset had 0 null and 0 missing values. 'international plan' and 'voice mail plan' were converted into different datatypes to allow for further analysis

 ### Exploratory Data Analysis
+### Data Preprocesing
+A train test split was performed on the data in order to divide the dataset into the training and testing data.
+### Modeling